 Albert R. Erwin, Jr. – Casey M Durandet Graduate Student Fund – The fund supports graduate students working in experimental high energy physics.
 Preference will be given to women, applicants with financial need and/or students who may be disadvantaged, and to those showing strong desire and promise.
 A student whose undergraduate career may have started off slowly, but who demonstrated steady improvement, should be given extra consideration.
 Fund No. 132697201

 Elizabeth S. Hirschfelder Endowment for Physics – The purpose of this fund is to assist women graduate students in Physics at UW – Madison.
 The Elizabeth Hirschfelder Fund for Graduate Women in Physics (Math and Chemistry as well) was established 2001.
-Dr. Betty Hirschfelder received a Ph.D. in Chemistry in 1930 from the University of Wisconsin-Madison.Fund No. 132693190
+Dr. Betty Hirschfelder received a Ph.D. in Math in 1930 from the University of Wisconsin-Madison.Fund No. 132693190

 Karl Guthe Jansky & Alice Knapp Jansky Fellowship – Physics/Astronomy – Instituted in 2002, this award will alternate annually between an outstanding student in the Physics Department and an outstanding student in the Astronomy Department who is pursuing an advanced degree.
 Preference will be given to a student particularly interested in astrophysics/radio astronomy.
 Fund No. 12693017